-Without modifying our opinion, we draw attention to note 26 in the financial statement, which indicates that the Company has earned a net profit of \$ 2,185,217 (Group: \$ 48,021) for the year ended 31 December 2016.
-As of that date the Company's current assets exceeded the current liabilities by \$ 2,030,945 whereas for the group, the current liabilities exceeded its current assets by \$ 507,128.
+Without modifying our opinion, we draw attention to note 23 in the financial statement, which indicates that the Company has earned a net profit of \$5,519,446 (Group: \$2,864,880) for the year ended 31 December 2017.

 The company is majorly dependent on Government funding for its operations.
 Apart from government fund the company has received some income from Onshore exploration farm-out and profit on sale of fuel during the year.
 However, the income earned from sources other than Government funding are not sufficient to meet out the expenses of the company.
-These conditions, along with other matters as set forth in Note 26, indicate the existence of a material uncertainty that may cast significant doubt about the ability of the company and the consolidated entity to continue as going concerns and therefore, the company and the consolidated entity may be unable to realize their assets and discharge their liabilities in the normal course of business.
+These conditions, along with other matters as set forth in note 23, indicate the existence of a material uncertainty that may cast significant doubt about the ability of the company and the consolidated entity to continue as going concerns and therefore, the company and the consolidated entity may be unable to realize their assets and discharge their liabilities in the normal course of business.